 - Jean appeared to have been slain in X-Men: Destiny.

-- Jean is mentiones in Spider-Man: Edge of Time
+- Jean is mentioned in Spider-Man: Edge of Time.

 - Jean is featured in Marvel: Pinball game in the X-men table